sst/guide/_chapters/add-an-api-to-create-a-note.md

 }
 ```

+Here you'll notice that we using the public reference of the table from the `StorageStack` and passing it in to our `ApiStack`.

 {%change%} Also, import the new stack at the top.

 ``` js
 import ApiStack from "./ApiStack";
 ```

-Here you'll notice that we using the public reference of the table from the `StorageStack` and passing it in to our `ApiStack`.

-### Add the function
+### Add the Function

 Now let's add the function that'll be creating our note.